 But I love Iowa.
 And in one short afternoon, I was reminded why.

 ^ Crossing the Mighty Mississipp is, in my opinion, the threshold to adventure in the American West.
-(Pretty sure my heroes Thomas Jefferson and Lewis and Clark would agree.)
+(Pretty sure my hero Thomas Jefferson and his boys, Lewis and Clark would agree.)
 We passed over this grand lady at the Quad Cities - Rock Island and Moline on the Illinois side; Davenport and Bettendorf in the Iowa bank.
 The deep, rolling waters reflected the grey skies and the whole effect looked shockingly Pacific Northwestian.
 But my heart raced with excitement all the same.

 And really, no words can accurately capture the slowly mounting excitement that comes from passing through this sweet pastoral landscape on a journey toward the rugged West.
-There's nothing like an afternoon in Iowa
+There's nothing like an afternoon in Iowa.